What are the Best Family Activities in Vanuatu

 Get ready for a high-energy rainforest experience at Vanuatu Jungle Zipline that combines sweeping island views with an unforgettable aerial challenge.

 The complex at what's known as The Summit features six lines totalling 1.3 km (0.8 mi) that send you soaring through the rainforest canopy, platform to platform across dramatic canyons and ravines.
-Lines range from 20 m (65 ft) to the longest at 300 m (984 ft), offering an escalating thrill as you progress through the course.
+The ziplines range from 20 m (65 ft) to the longest at 300 m (984 ft), offering an escalating thrill as you progress through the course.

 For the truly fearless, the "Vanuatu Canyon Swing" launches you from 70 m (230 ft) above ground at speeds reaching 120 kph (75 mph) with pristine Mele Bay stretching below like a gleaming jewel.